bitnami/charts/bitnami/redis/README.md

 - Stage 2 (anything else that is not up to date, in this case only master):
 `helm upgrade oci://REGISTRY_NAME/REPOSITORY_NAME/redis`

+### To 19.0.0

+This major bump changes the following security defaults:

+- `runAsGroup` is changed from `0` to `1001`
+- `readOnlyRootFilesystem` is set to `true`
+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 18.0.0

 This major version updates the Redis&reg; docker image version used from `7.0` to `7.2`, the new stable version.
 There are no major changes in the chart, but we recommend checking the [Redis&reg; 7.2 release notes](https://raw.githubusercontent.com/redis/redis/7.2/00-RELEASENOTES) before upgrading.